WCKD-LP: History

 After Rockfleet Broadcasting acquired W22BU (channel 22) from MS Communications in 2003, it changed that station's call letters to WFVX-LP and, on April 13, affiliated it with Fox.
 WFVX then inherited WCKD-LP's cable carriage and its syndicated and local programming (which by this time also included a morning talk show, So Goes the Nation, in addition to the 10 p.m. newscast; for brief period, So Goes the Nation was simulcast on both stations), forcing the station to air Pax programming (shared with WBGR-LP) outside of UPN's programming hours.
 Control of WCKD-LP reverted to James McLeod in August 2003, after WVII ended its local marketing agreement with the station; for a time afterward, WCKD-LP served as a temporary simulcast of WBGR.
 These moves again made WSBK-TV the default UPN affiliate on Adelphia's Bangor systems.
 WCKD-LP eventually became a Jewelry Television affiliate.
 In 2006, the station became a TBN affiliate, even though TBN already owned a repeater (W36CK) in the market.

 In 2007, James McLeod sold WCKD-LP to Western Family Television.
 Soon afterward, the station joined one of TBN's sister networks, JCTV (which Western Family affiliates most of its stations with).
 JCTV rebranded as JUCE TV on January 1, 2014.

-WCKD-LP's license was canceled by the Federal Communications Commission (FCC) on August 4, 2021, due to the station not obtaining a license to covert to digital operations by the July 13 deadline.
+WCKD-LP's license was canceled by the Federal Communications Commission (FCC) on August 4, 2021, due to the station not obtaining a license to convert to digital operations by the July 13 deadline.